dwarvesf/handbook/memo/recap-a-publication.md

 ---
-title: Recapping A publication
+title: Recap a publication
 date: 2024-03-27
-description: Recapping a publication is the work of summarizing its key points, analyzing why it matters, and providing insights or opinions on its content.
-At Dwarves, we follow a set of must-dos and set expectations for recapping a publication, to ensure we have a clear and insightful summary that can contribute to readers' understanding of the topic.
+description: Recap a publication is the work of summarizing its key points, analyzing why it matters, and providing insights or opinions on its content.
+At Dwarves, we follow a set of must-dos and set expectations for Recap a publication, to ensure we have a clear and insightful summary that can contribute to readers' understanding of the topic.
 authors:
   - nikkingtr
 tags:
-  - communications
-  - content
+  - memo
-  - guidelines
+  - guide
 ---

-Recapping a publication is the work of summarizing its key points, analyzing why it matters, and providing insights or opinions on its content.
+Recap a publication is the work of summarizing its key points, analyzing why it matters, and providing insights or opinions on its content.

-At Dwarves, we follow a set of must-dos and set expectations for recapping a publication, to ensure we have a clear and insightful summary that can contribute to readers' understanding of the topic.
+At Dwarves, we follow a set of must-dos and set expectations for Recap a publication, to ensure we have a clear and insightful summary that can contribute to readers' understanding of the topic.

-## Recapping methods
+## Recap methods

 ### Read carefully